Yash Mahesh Burshe

 About Me

 I’m a graduate Computer Science student at Northeastern University, Boston.
-I’m interested in working with Software Engineering, Testing methodologies, validation and verification in the software development lifecycle
+I’m interested in working with Software Engineering, Testing methodologies, validation and verification in the software development lifecycle.

 Research